Bouncing singularities and thermal correlators on line defects: Universality, EFT and factorization

 Therefore, we conjecture a factorization formula for any compact objects \be G_R(\omega)\sim G_R^{\rm BH-FZ}(\omega) \hat{G}_R^{\rm NZ}(\omega)\,, \ee where $G_R^{\rm BH-FZ}$ denotes the retarded correlator computed for black holes via the asymptotic OPE method.
 On the other hand, $\hat{G}_R^{\rm NZ}$ denotes the remainder that depends on additional details of the interior physics.

-From the boundary perspective, we consider the OPE expansion in general, schematically (for a 1D defect CFT, or for $p=0$ in the case of a bulk primary operator). \be \langle H|[\mathcal{O}(t),\mathcal{O}(0)]\theta(t)|H\rangle\sim \sum \fft{1}{t^{2\Delta}}\sum_{\Delta'} a_{\Delta'}^{R t} \langle H|\mathcal{O}'(t)|H\rangle\,. \ee $G_R^{\rm BH\text{-}FZ}$ universally determines the multi–stress–tensor OPE coefficients $a_{dn}^{Rt}$ for all $n$, while $\hat{G}_R^{\rm NZ}$ encodes details of $\langle H|\mathcal{O}'|H\rangle$ and further contributions completely beyond the OPE limit.
-Specifically, only for thermal states, where $\langle \mathcal{O}'\rangle_\beta \sim (t/\beta)^{\Delta'}$, we know how to appropriately resum the OPE to obtain the bouncing singularity.
-However, in general for other heavy states, the validity of this resummation is not guaranteed because in principle we might have $\langle H| \mathcal{O}'| H \rangle\sim (t/\beta_{\rm eff})^{\Delta'}+\mathcal{O}(e^{-\beta_{\rm eff}/t})$.
+From the boundary perspective, we consider the OPE expansion in general, schematically (for a 1D defect CFT, or for $p=0$ in the case of a bulk primary operator). \be \langle H|[\mathcal{O}(t),\mathcal{O}(0)]\theta(t)|H\rangle\sim \fft{1}{t^{2\Delta}}\sum_{\Delta'} a_{\Delta'}^{R t}\, t^{\Delta'} \langle H|\mathcal{O}'(0)|H\rangle\,. \ee $G_R^{\rm BH\text{-}FZ}$ universally determines the multi–stress–tensor OPE coefficients $a_{dn}^{Rt}$ for all $n$, while $\hat{G}_R^{\rm NZ}$ encodes details of $\langle H|\mathcal{O}'|H\rangle$ and further contributions completely beyond the OPE limit.
+Specifically, only for thermal states, where $\langle \mathcal{O}'\rangle_\beta \sim (1/\beta)^{\Delta'}$, we know how to appropriately resum the OPE to obtain the bouncing singularity.
+However, in general for other heavy states, the validity of this resummation is not guaranteed because in principle we might have $\langle H| \mathcal{O}'| H \rangle\sim (1/\beta_{\rm eff})^{\Delta'}\left(1+\mathcal{O}(e^{-\beta_{\rm eff}/L(\Delta')})\right)$, where $L$ represents other scale in the system that may depend on $\Delta'$.
 This implies that the retarded correlator is not generally analytic in real time beyond some finite time, corresponding to when the wave propagates and hits the surface of a compact object, because its short-time OPE agrees with that of a black hole while the full correlator is very different.\footnote{We thank Simon Caron-Huot for pointing out this implication.} Thermality appears to eliminate this real time nonanalyticity by maximizing absorption, with the bouncing singularity emerging as a consequence.

+It is worth noting that the universality and factorization structures discussed here are all based on holographic pictures involving compact objects, namely heavy operators in the CFT.
+It is unclear whether our discussion remains valid beyond holographic CFTs.